 - Evolution of LLM Technology: LLMs have advanced from basic RNNs to modern Transformer models.
 Their advanced language processing is exactly what banks need for data-intensive applications.

-With this foundation in place, let's look at how LLMs in banking fits into today's financial landscape and impacts industry-specific needs.
+With this foundation in place, let's look at how LLMs in banking fit into today's financial landscape and impact industry-specific needs.

 The Financial Landscape